-Today’s epic 35 kilometre climb begins from the hotel and winds gently and continually upwards on a well surfaced byway all but free of traffic.
+Today’s epic 35-kilometre climb begins from the hotel and winds gently and continually upwards on a well surfaced byway all but free of traffic.
 As we climb and the oxygen depletes the gentle Chinese gradients will be appreciated by all.
-At thirty five kilometres prayer flags fluttering across the road indicate our climb for the day is over.
-Before us stretches an exceptional descent as for the next 30 kilometres we follow a winding ribbon of pristine tarmac, light of traffic and drenched with outstanding views as we head downwards to our characterful Tibetan guesthouse for the night.
+At thirty-five kilometres prayer flags fluttering across the road indicate our climb for the day is over.
+Before us stretches an exceptional descent as for the next 30 kilometres we follow a winding ribbon of pristine tarmac, light of traffic with outstanding views as we head downwards to our characterful Tibetan guesthouse for the night.

 Max Altitude: 3950M

 Sleep Elevation: 2650M